 The Brooklyn scheme, Square Roots, consists of 10 separate, 320-square-foot, Corten steel shipping container farms, where young entrepreneurs develop vertical farming start-ups.
 The genius of vertical farming is that no soil or sunlight is required, because crops grow indoors under special LED lighting.
 The technique is so successful that a single repurposed shipping container can produce up to 50,000 lettuces in one year!
 Herbs like basil are also well-suited to this modern method of farming and one grower is already selling them to an upscale Italian restaurant.

 Bridging the Gap with Retired Conex Boxes

-Meanwhile, over in Israel, a 525-foot long ‘Econtainer’ bridge has been constructed across a lake near Tel Aviv, using a connected line of decommissioned shipping containers.
+Meanwhile, over in Israel, a 525-foot long ‘Econtainer’ bridge has been constructed across a lake near Tel Aviv, using a connected line of decommissioned repurposed shipping containers.
 It is the centrepiece of a project which has transformed one of the world’s largest garbage dumps into a flourishing, green space for all to enjoy.
-With an estimated 800,000 Conex boxes falling out of use each year, the bridge symbolizes the call for an increase in recycling and respect for the environment.
+With an estimated 800,000 Conex boxes falling out of use each year the is plenty to be done with repurposed shipping containers, the bridge symbolizes the call for an increase in recycling and respect for the environment.

 Voodoo Music and Arts Festival Held in Shipping Containers